Issa Rae at BET’s Black Girls Rock show [Photo: Bam0822 – Own work, CC BY-SA 4.0]

 After graduation, Rae accepted a theater fellowship at The Public Theater, a New York City arts organization.
 She also took classes at the New York Film Academy.

-College-educated, yet having a passion to pursue a “non-traditional” career, Rae had a hard decision to make.
-She struggled with the idea on whether to pursue business school or law school.
+Although college-educated and passionate about pursuing a “non-traditional” career, Rae had a hard decision to make.
+She struggled with the idea of whether to pursue business school or law school.

 In 2011, she made her decision.
 Her “Awkward Black Girl” web series went viral.
 Not without struggle, her preparation paid off.
 She was ready for the opportunity that presented itself.

-Soon afterwards, Rae partnered with entertainer and entrepreneur Pharrell to premier season two of her web series.
+Soon afterward, Rae partnered with entertainer and entrepreneur Pharrell to premiere season two of her web series.
 In the meantime, she continued and continues to develop her YouTube channel by featuring various works created by people of color.
 In 2013, “Awkward Black Girl” won a Shorty Award for Best Web Show.

 Rae’s critically acclaimed HBO television series “Insecure” followed.
 She has received two Golden Globe Award nominations for Best Actress in a Television Series Musical or Comedy, as well as a Primetime Emmy Award nomination for Outstanding Lead Actress in a Comedy Series.